Effective July 1, 2012

 All CMS and Governor’s Office fleet rules and policies currently in affect apply to vehicles in this program.
 Information on Rates, agency responsibilities, DOV responsibilities, acquiring, maintaining and disposing of vehicles follows.
 Please contact DOV for further information or assistance.
 Agency Vehicle Coordinators continue to be the primary point of contact for fleet information;

 Rates – The program effective date is July 1, 2012, under the program DOV will be responsible to purchase approved replacement passenger vehicles for assignment to state agencies and.
-DOV will cover existing agency passenger vehicle maintenance, repair and accident costs under quarterly Usage Program rates to be charged to agencies identified using this link CMS Vehicle Usage Program Rates.
+DOV will cover existing agency passenger vehicle maintenance, repair and accident costs under quarterly Usage Program rates to be charged to agencies identified using this link FY15 Vehicle Usage Program Rates.
 Rates are based on vehicle type and associated costs to operate and replace them.